 14 October 2018 to 28 April 2019

 Art that demonstrates change catches the viewer's eye and immediately enchants them.
 This exhibition demonstrates the different ways in which kinetic artworks play with our perceptions.
-On show are over 60 paintings, object boxes and sculptures from the Marli Hoppe-Ritter Collection, dating from the early 1950s to the present.
+On show are over 60 paintings, object boxes and sculptures from the Marli Hoppe-Ritter Collection, dating from the 1950s to the present.

 Kinetic Art had its first heyday around 1960, above all with the Italian Arte programmata exhibition and groups such as ZERO in Düsseldorf and GRAV in Paris.
 Spurred on by a sense of new departures in a changing, mobile life world, these currents challenged the traditional notions of art and introduced a host of innovations: space, time, dynamics and rhythm were the themes; electric motors, mechanical drives, light, and industrially produced materials such as aluminium, mirrors and ribbed glass were the means.
 The works from those years are outstanding examples of an art that combines the possibilities of technology with a non-representational aesthetic.